 Delegates on the NICE platform may also visit UHCprovider.com to submit carve-out services on Link as a prior authorization submission, outlining commercial clinical trials request.

-You can find additional information and requirements in Chapter 6: Medical Management > Clinical Trials, Experimental or Investigational Services, and on UHCprovider.com/policies > Commercial Policies > Medical and Drug Policies and Coverage Determination Guidelines > Clinical Trials - Commercial Coverage Determination Guidelines, or Medicare Advantage Policies > Coverage Summaries for Medicare Advantage Plans > Experimental Procedures and Items, Investigational Devices and Clinical Trials.
+You can find additional information and requirements in the Clinical trials, experimental or investigational services section in Chapter 7: Medical Management, and on UHCprovider.com/policies > Commercial Policies > Medical and Drug Policies and Coverage Determination Guidelines for UnitedHealthcare Commercial Plans > Clinical Trials - or Medicare Advantage Policies > Coverage Summaries for Medicare Advantage Plans > Experimental Procedures and Items, Investigational Devices and Clinical Trials.

-We authorize IMRT services following the member’s benefit design, provided the member has not exceeded their benefit restrictions.
+We authorize radiation therapy services following the member’s benefit design, provided the member has not exceeded their benefit restrictions.